ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

-Andrews, et al.           Expires 14 April 2022                 [Page 2]
+Andrews, et al.            Expires 9 July 2022                  [Page 2]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional October 2021
+Internet-DrafGlue In DNS Referral Responses Is Not Optional January 2022

    protocol extensions, when used, are also not optional.
 This includes